Sweden Democrats: Moderation and growth (1995–2010)

 In 1995, Klarström was replaced as SD chairman by Mikael Jansson, a former member of the Centre Party.
 Jansson strove to make the party more respectable and took a direct stance against displays of extremism within its ranks.
 In 1995, the SD closed down its youth-wing and after skinheads started to impose on SD meetings, consuming alcohol at party events, displaying fascist imagery and the wearing of any kind of political uniform were formally banned in 1996.
-Also in 1996, it was revealed that an SD spokeswoman Tina Hallgren, had been to a party meeting of National Socialist Front posing in a Nazi uniform.
+Also in 1996, it was revealed that an SD spokeswoman Tina Hallgren-Bengtsson had been to a party meeting of National Socialist Front posing in a Nazi uniform.
 Opposition to the party have mistakenly mixed these two events together and falsely claim that she was wearing the uniform at a rally of the Sweden Democrats and that it was because of this that the uniform ban came about.
 During the early 1990s, the SD sought to become a more conventional political party and became more influenced by the French National Rally, as well as the Freedom Party of Austria, the Danish People's Party, German The Republicans and Italian National Alliance.
 SD received economic support for the 1998 election from the then called French National Front, and became active in Jean-Marie Le Pen's Euronat from the same time.

-By the end of the decade, the party took further steps to moderate itself by distancing itself from all forms of fascist ideology, softening its policies on immigration and capital punishment and removing party figures deemed to be too radical.
+By the end of the end of the decade, the party began to take further steps to moderate itself by distancing itself from all forms of fascist ideology, softening its policies on immigration and capital punishment, as well as removing party figures deemed to be too controversial.
 In 1999, the SD left Euronat although the youth wing remained affiliated until 2002.
-In 2001, the most extreme faction was expelled from the party, leading to the formation of the more radical National Democrats which in turn resulted in many of the SD's remaining hardline members leaving for the new party.
+In 2001, the most extreme faction of the SD's national board was expelled, leading to the formation of the more radical National Democrats which in turn resulted in many of the SD's remaining hardline members departing for the new party.
+During the 2002 Swedish general election the SD became the largest party outside of the Riksdag and won 50 seats in municipalities during the local elections held at the same time.